Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 *   A distributed cloud architecture will allow users to take advantage of public data sources as well as private-cloud and private-local data in a seamless manner.
+*   Encapsulate the application logic, design, structure, documentation and data into a single distributed, revision-managed platform built on simple rudiments.

 Other aspects of the vision which aren't really enabled by technology, but don't seem to have been picked up by others: